Updated June 2024.

 Just a few blocks away from Lisbon’s cruise terminal, this market is frequented by both local and international travelers.
 It’s the perfect place to grab a bite to eat on the way back from your shore excursions in Lisbon.
 It also doesn’t hurt that the market’s position so close to the coastline gives its seafood vendors an advantage over other markets.

 Mercado de São Jorge is a historic market located in Lisbon, Portugal.
 The market was first opened in the 19th century and has been serving the community for over a century.
-The market has always been a popular destination for locals and tourists alike, offering a wide range of fresh produce, meat, fish, and baked goods.
+It has always been a popular destination for locals and tourists alike, offering a wide range of fresh produce, meat, fish, and baked goods.
 Over the years, the market has undergone several renovations to modernize its facilities and improve the shopping experience for visitors.
-Despite these changes, the market has managed to maintain its traditional charm and is still a popular spot for those looking to sample traditional Portuguese cuisine.
+Despite these changes, it has managed to maintain its traditional charm and is still a popular spot for those looking to sample traditional Portuguese cuisine.

 Mercado de Benfica is a historic market located in Lisbon, Portugal.
 The market was first opened in the early 20th century and has been serving the community for over a century.
-The market has always been a popular destination for locals and tourists alike, offering a wide range of fresh produce, meat, fish, and baked goods.
+It has always been a popular destination for locals and tourists alike, offering a wide range of fresh produce, meat, fish, and baked goods.
 Over the years, the market has evolved to include a variety of local and international cuisine, with options ranging from traditional Portuguese dishes to more modern fusion creations.
 The market also includes a number of bars and shops, making it a popular destination for both locals and tourists.
-The market is well known for its historic architecture and its lively atmosphere.

 There are many great restaurants in Lisbon that are popular among locals.
 A few of our favorite dining options in Lisbon include